GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 * background images(body, table, TD, TR)
 * background sound

 The default parser is `org.apache.jmeter.protocol.http.parser.LagartoBaseHtmlParser`.
-This can be changed by using the property “`htmlparser.className`”.
+This can be changed by using the property “`htmlparser.className`” - see `jmeter.properties` for details.

 If you are going to send multiple requests to the same web server, consider using an <u>HTTP Request Defaults</u>